Labs64/netlicensing.io/pages/github-students.md

 <div class="row">
     <div class="col-md-12 NL_form_light NL_block">
         <div class="col-md-8 col-md-offset-2 NL_form_light_text">
-            <h2>Labs64 NetLicensing meets students!</h2>
+            <h2>🎓 Labs64 NetLicensing meets students! 🎓</h2>
             <span>Be the best!
-As a student, you have an opportunity to feature your project at the GitHub Student Gallery.
-Labs64 NetLicensing, as a GitHub Student Developer Pack partner, is glad to support you here.</span>
+As a student, you have an opportunity to feature your project at the GitHub Student Gallery.</span><br/>
-            <span>Make your project the best integration of NetLicensing, and, together with best projects of other partners, your project will get the chance to be listed at the GitHub Student Gallery!
-On top of this, the project winning the NetLicensing contest will be showcased on our social media and rewarded with $50 Amazon gift card!</span>
+            <span>Labs64 NetLicensing, as a GitHub Student Developer Pack partner, is glad to support you here and reward you with $50 Amazon gift card!</span>
             <form action="https://bit.ly/35Zzo8R" method="GET"
                   name="December Challenge" id="december-challenge"
                   novalidate>